Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to write a resume for Your First Job
+How to Make a Resume for Your First Job

-Here’s an example of the perfect resume that is suitable for job seekers who are just beginning their career:
+Here’s an example of the perfect resume for someone who is a new job seeker:

-Name: John Doe
+Name:Â John Doe

-Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Internship, ABC Marketing Firm, Summer 2020
+- Intern, ABC Marketing Firm, Summer 2020

-- Assisted with market research and data analysis for clients of various kinds
+- Assisted with market analysis and research for clients of various kinds

 - Volunteer, DEF Nonprofit, 2018-2020